opdante/homework-node/readme.md

 ## Bonus

 How high can you go?
 Set the `COUNT` environment variable when running your tests to download more than the top 10.
+- We can go as high as 36 because we are scraping the first page of https://www.npmjs.com/browse/depended.
+This can be improved by recursively scraping with url with the offset changed.

+## solution
+I could not find an effective way or an api I could use to give a list of most depended on packages, so I decide tp scrape the data from the url using osmosis.
+Scrapingseem to work well and efficiently although there may be problems in future if the DOM changes.

+## dependenies
+Promise
+deferred
+osmosis
+download-npm-package